Logicalshift/flo_scene/README.md

 let scene = Scene::default();
 ```

-Run all of the components in a scene:
+Run all of the entities in a scene:

 ```Rust
 use futures::executor;